 Declaration: GodsPsychiatry.blog, Aspen Ministries, Aspen Brain Health & Pottenger Publishing retain all rights granted under the First Amendment: Freedoms of Religion, Press, Speech, and Health Choices

-Our ministry purpose: is to set captives free (Luke 4:18) through charitable giving of time, information resources, educational materials, public speaking, religious teaching & instruction (Eph 4:11-12), brain health coaching, prayer, healing & deliverance (Matt 10:8), scientific research on natural alternatives and quantum mechanics (1 Cor 2:14), and medical alternatives to mental and physical ailments (Rev 22:2).
+Our ministry purpose: is to heal the sick and set captives free (Luke 4:18) through charitable giving of time, information resources, educational materials, public speaking, religious teaching & instruction (Eph 4:11-12), brain health coaching, prayer, healing & deliverance (Matt 10:8), scientific research on natural alternatives and quantum mechanics (1 Cor 2:14), and medical alternatives to mental and physical ailments (Rev 22:2).
+We utilize pastoral alternative medicine and spiritual counseling to help fulfill our ministry vision.

 NOTE: In regards to “suggested contributions” made toward books & supplements utilized in the exercise of our ministry, the general rule of itemized deductions is that you can only deduct contributions made above and beyond fair market value of the item gained, but again, consult with your tax accountant.
 The exception is “Free with your suggested gift of XX$”, and then the entire amount may be allowable.
 Any and all non-ministry business-related income and personal use income is reported under the registered business name of Aspen Consulting, with annual Schedule C filings, established in 2007.